Primary Care Competition and Quality of Care: Empirical Evidence from Medicare

 Date Written: June 13, 2019

-This study explores the effects of primary care physician (PCP) practice competition on ten distinct quality metrics directly tied to screening, follow-up care, and prescribing behavior under Medicare Part B. Using ordered logit with two-stage residual inclusion to account for potential endogeneity between quality and PCP market concentration, this study finds strong evidence that PCP practices in more concentrated markets provide lower quality of care.
-More specifically, PCPs in more concentrated markets are less likely to perform screening and follow-up care for depression, tobacco use, and unhealthy body weight.
-Further, PCPs in more concentrated markets have a higher percentage of opioid prescriptions and a higher percentage of Part D beneficiaries with at least one opioid prescription.
+In this paper, we explore the effects of primary care physician (PCP) practice competition on five distinct quality metrics directly tied to screening, follow-up care, and prescribing behavior under Medicare Part B. Controlling for physician, practice, and area characteristics as well as zip code fixed effects, we find strong evidence that PCP practices in more concentrated areas provide lower quality of care.
+More specifically, PCPs in more concentrated areas are less likely to perform screening and follow-up care for high blood pressure, unhealthy bodyweight, and tobacco use.
+They are also less likely to document current medications.
+Furthermore, PCPs in more concentrated areas have a higher amount of opioid prescriptions as a fraction of total prescriptions.

 Keywords: Primary Care Competition, Quality, Medicare Part B